-Easter eggs decorated by hand in Czech Republic are called "Kraslice".
-This country has the ancient tradition that days before Easter women decorate the "Kraslice" that will be given to men on Easter day.
-The materials used for these designs range from beeswax to watercolor, and even onion peels!
+Easter eggs decorated by hand in the Czech Republic are called “Kraslice.”
+This country has the ancient tradition that days before Easter, women decorate the “Kraslice” given to men on Easter day.
+The materials used for these designs range from beeswax to watercolor and even onion peels!
 All a work of art, without a doubt.

 Do you have a favorite?